 ||Are the halves of each mole different?

-- Border – are the edges irregular, scalloped or notched?
+||Are the edges uneven, scalloped or notched?

-- Colour – are there differing shades and colour patches?
+||Are there differing shades and colour patches?

-- Diameter – is the spot greater than 6 mm across?
+||Is the spot greater than 6 mm across?

-- Evolving – has the spot changed over time (size, shape, surface, colour, bleeding, itching)?
+||Has the spot changed over time (size, shape, surface, colour, bleeding, itching)?

 Removing the mole (excision biopsy)

-This is generally a simple procedure in your doctor's office.
+This is generally a simple procedure done in your doctor's office.
 Your GP may do it, or you may be referred to a dermatologist or surgeon.

 The wound will usually be closed with stitches.
 It is recommended that the entire mole is removed rather than a small sample.
 This helps ensure an accurate diagnosis and accurate staging of any melanoma found.

-A pathologist will examine the tissue under a microscope to determine if it contains melanoma cells.
+A pathologist will examine the tissue under a microscope to work out if it contains melanoma cells.
 Results are usually ready within a week.

-Checking the lymph nodes
+Checking lymph nodes

 Lymph nodes are part of your body's lymphatic system, which removes excess fluid from tissues, absorbs fatty acids, transports fat, and produces immune cells.
 There are large groups of lymph nodes in the neck, armpits and groin.
 Sometimes melanoma can travel through the lymph vessels to other parts of the body.

-Fine needle aspiration biopsy
+Fine needle biopsy

 The sample is then examined under a microscope to see if it contains cancer cells.

 Sentinel lymph node biopsy

 A sentinel lymph node biopsy can provide information that helps predict the risk of melanoma spreading to other parts of the body.
-This can help your doctor plan your treatment.
-It may also allow you to access new clinical trials.
+This information can help your doctor plan your treatment.

-If you have melanoma, the pathologist’s report will provide your treatment team with information to help plan treatment and determine your prognosis.
-The following factors may be included:
+If you have melanoma, the report from the pathologist will provide your treatment team with information to help determine the stage, plan treatment, and work out your prognosis.

-This is a measure of the thickness of the tumour in millimetres from the epidermis to its deepest point in the skin.
+This is a measure of the thickness of the tumour in millimetres to its deepest point in the skin.

 - in situ – found only in the outer layer of the skin